heimdal/heimdal/lib/asn1/README.md

      asn1_compile compiles an ASN.1 module into C source code and header files.

-     A fairly large subset of ASN.1 as specified in X.680, and the ASN.1 In- formation Object System as specified in X.681, X.682, and X.683 is sup- ported, with support for the Distinguished Encoding Rules (DER), partial Basic Encoding Rules (BER) support, and experimental JSON support (encod- ing only at this time).
+     A fairly large subset of ASN.1 as specified in X.680, and the ASN.1 In‐ formation Object System as specified in X.681, X.682, and X.683 is sup‐ ported, with support for the Distinguished Encoding Rules (DER), partial Basic Encoding Rules (BER) support, and experimental JSON support (encod‐ ing only at this time).

-     See the compiler's README files for details about the C code and inter- faces it generates.
+     See the compiler's README files for details about the C code and inter‐ faces it generates.

      The Information Object System support includes automatic codec support for encoding and decoding through “open types” which are also known as “typed holes”.
-See RFC 5912 for examples of how to use the ASN.1 Infor- mation Object System via X.681/X.682/X.683 annotations.
-See the com- piler's README files for more information on ASN.1 Information Object System support.
+See RFC 5912 for examples of how to use the ASN.1 Infor‐ mation Object System via X.681/X.682/X.683 annotations.
+See the com‐ piler's README files for more information on ASN.1 Information Object System support.